whitefangwa/Torrentleech/README.md

 * `/rename`: To rename the telegram files.

+* `/toggle_doc`: will toggle file uploads as document for media files (for leech command) for you.

+* `/toggle_stream`: will toggle file uploads as streamable video for media files (for leech command) for you.

 * ~Only work with direct link and youtube link for now~It is like u can add custom name as prefix of the original file name.
 Like if your file name is `gk.txt` uploaded will be what u add in `CUSTOM_FILE_NAME` + `gk.txt`